F113X/1VOct-Calibrator/README.md

 **PCB File is ugly and messy, as I designed it to work with my own component stock, so there is a mix of Thru-hole and 0603 smt components, as well as the chips being smt.**

+# Do Not Produce!!!
+Not under working order!!!